mattmcdermott/caseload-scheduling/README.md

 with the `pyomo` package, with the default HiGHS solver (installed via `highspy`).

-The default **objective function** maximizes the number of cases scheduled in the week, making this package is particularly suitable for scheduling very large caseloads.
+The default **objective function** maximizes the number of cases scheduled in the week, making this package particularly suitable for scheduling very large caseloads.

 ## Installation